-Q) In a patient with a bleeding peptic ulcer, endoscopy is done.
+Q) In a 55 year old male with a bleeding peptic ulcer, endoscopy is done.
 Which of the following findings on endoscopy predicts the highest rate of re bleed?

 a) Non bleeding vessel

 c) Flat pigmented spot